iamhruthiks/Counter-App/README.md

 An app, which starts the count by a value of 1 on clicking on count button, subtracts the count by a value of 1 and resets the count to 0 on clicking on the reset button.

 ## Features
-- user can start the count by a value of 1.
+- starting the count by a value of 1.
-- user can sybtract the count by a value of 1.
+- subtracting the count by a value of 1.
-- user can reset the count value to 0.
+- resetting the count value to 0.
 - Dark mode

 ## Technologies/Tools used